Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVirtualNetworkGatewayDefaultSite.md

 ### -VirtualNetworkGateway
 Specifies an object reference to the virtual network gateway containing the default site to be removed.
-You can create an object reference to a virtual network gateway by using the Get-AzureRmVirtualNetworkGateway and specifying the name of the gateway.
+You can create an object reference to a virtual network gateway by using the Get-AzVirtualNetworkGateway and specifying the name of the gateway.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSVirtualNetworkGateway